Max is partial to ladders and handy man tools.

 That guy can bat a package from the dining room to the basement.

 His nickname is, The Shredder.

-But that only happend when he used to get carried away with cat nip, before we got cut off.
+But that only happened when he used to get carried away with cat nip, before we got cut off.

 Thank you Maxwelle.